dmishra86/dmishra86/README.md

 - 👋 Hi, I’m @dmishra86
-- 👀 I’m interested in exploring the fascinating world of AI, particularly diving deep into the reals of Generative AI, Computer Vision, natural Language Processing (NLP), and machine learning.
+- 👀 I’m interested in exploring the fascinating world of AI, particularly diving deep into the realms of natural Language Processing (NLP), Generative AI, Computer Vision, and machine learning.
 - 🌱 I’m currently learning NLP and LLMs
 - 💞️ I’m looking to collaborate on any AI projects.
 - 📫 How to reach me ...